 • Interventions specifically tailored to the particular populations we serve, including "Safety Counts," "Seeking Safety," "Sista to Sista," and "Healing Our Women."

 • Harm reduction services—such as the Expanded Syringe Access Program and Opioid Overdose Prevention Training.

 • Medical services on our mobile medical unit—primary health care, testing and treatment for sexually transmitted infections, hepatitis B and C testing and referrals for treatment, GYN exam, contraception, pregnancy testing and referrals for services.

 • Case management—support and counseling to help clients get the services they need beyond Project Street Beat’s services, including medical care for HIV-positive individuals.

 3) We raise awareness and educate the public.

 • Our evidence-based education programs for teens and adults include HIV/AIDS prevention strategies and skills-building for having safer, healthier relationships.

 • At health fairs, workshops, and other public venues, we distribute safer sex kits, brochures about HIV prevention, and information about HIV testing at PPNYC.
-On December 1, World AIDS Day, our peer educators, the Teen Advocates, will be doing outreach at the New Academy High School, Grace Dodge High School, and the New Settlement Apartments.

 • PPNYC trainings update health professionals and educators so they can keep current on the latest public health information and methods to combat the spread of HIV/AIDS.